In choosing which Google Cloud region to host your application, there are multiple considerations:

 - Latency to your end users can be different from one region to the next.

-- The price of services also differs from region to region.
+- The price of services differs from region to region.

-- The electricity used to power your application may have a different carbon intensity.
+- The electricity used to power your application might have a different carbon intensity.

 This document explains how to include carbon emissions characteristics into the location choice for your Google Cloud services.

 To power each Google Cloud region, we use electricity from the grid where the region is located.
 This electricity generates more or less carbon emissions (gCO2eq), depending on the type of power plants generating electricity for that grid and when we consume it.
 We recently set a goal to match our energy consumption with carbon-free energy (CFE), every hour and in every region by 2030.

 As we work towards our 2030 goal, we want to empower our customers to leverage our 24/7 carbon free energy efforts and consider the carbon impact of where they locate their applications.
 To characterize each region we use a metric: "CFE%".
 This metric is calculated for every hour and tells us what percentage of the energy we consumed during an hour that is carbon-free, based on two elements:

 - The generation feeding the grid at that time (which power plants are running)

 - Google-attributed clean energy produced onto that grid during that time.